collective-intelligence-lab/intelliproof/README.md

 - Make sure save also saves the edge scores - (DONE)
 - Make sure a 0 scored edge does not affect the score at all - (DONE)
 - Walk through building 6 - 7 nodes, manually calculate score and compare with AI generated to ensure the calculation is as expected - (DONE)
-- Evidence analysis / justification not updating when node is modified, only score gets updated
+- Evidence analysis / justification not updating when node is modified, only score gets updated - (DONE)
 - Deleting a NODE that was connected to another node should re-trigger the automation for get claim cred.
 Right now if you delete the edge it does this, but not when u delete the node (which in turn deletes the edge)
 - Swap target and source claim in validate edge function. - (DONE)
 - Enter key should save content and trigger automation
   - ensure no other edge cases around this
 - Enable drag and drop of evidence onto nodes
 - Make delete evidence / unlink evidence functional
+- Style edge scores nicely
+- Fix fonts / styling in ALL modals
 - Graph Canvas Navbars overlap when both Evidence Navbar and AI Copilot navbar active
-- Fix fonts / styling in ALL modals
 - Claim modal overlaps with top right navbar when expanded
 - validate edge is re-triggering check evidence which is unnecessary (but only when I modify the right node, ie the node with an outgoing edge)
 - loading an existing graph starts in a state that is too zoomed out